MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ocr-suppt-in-microsoft-purview.md

 ## What file types are supported?

-This new functionality supports scanning images in the following file types, with the noted requirements:
+This functionality supports scanning images in the following file types, with the noted requirements:

 | Supported file types | Image requirements  |
 |----------------------|---------------------|
 | JPEG, JPG, PNG, BMP, TIFF, and PDF (image only) | **File sizes:** Image files must be no larger than 20 MB for Exchange and Teams.
 For SharePoint, OneDrive, and Windows endpoints, the maximum image file size is 50 MB. <br><br> **Image resolution:** Image resolution must be at least 50 x 50 pixels and not larger than 16,000 x 16,000 px. |

->[!NOTE]
+>[!IMPORTANT]
 >
 > - Only images with machine-typed text are supported.
 > - Only images uploaded after OCR has been enabled are scanned.